IBM/community-automation/ansible/csi-cephfs-fyre-play/README.md

   - rook-ceph-block - Ceph Block storage (RWO)
   - csi-cephfs - For backward compatability to earlier versions of rook-ceph.
 This is the same storageclass as rook-cephfs.
 - Sets csi-cephfs as the default storageclass.
+- Each worker needs to have additional disks configure (/dev/vdb).
+The additional disk is what rook-ceph uses to allocate storage against.
+  - `GUI CLUSTERS:` By default using the OCP+ GUI (fyre.ibm.com) to create your cluster you will get a 200G /dev/vdb additional disk on each worker.
+  - `API CLUSTERS:`If using the OCP+ API to create your cluster be sure to have additional disks specified for your workers.
+    - "additional_disk": [ "200" ]

 ## Assumptions: